-The proposal is to construct a two-story 3-bedroom single-family dwelling with a basement.
-Access would be from a driveway, which extends from the edge of the existing paved roadway (23rd Avenue) to the south end of the property to a hammerhead fire department turn-around.
-All utilities would be installed underground and would extend from the existing improved roadway to the property (within the 23rd Avenue ROW).
+The proposal is to construct a two-story 3-bedroom single-family dwelling with a basement, on one of the northern parcel (APN 028-232-16).
+Access would he from a driveway, which extends from the edge of the existing paved roadway ( $23^{rd}$ Avenue) to the south end of the property to a hammerhead fire department turn-around.
+All utilities would be installed underground and would extend from the existing improved roadway to the property (within the $23^{rd}$ Avenue ROW).